-- assisting you in understanding our program and the resources and options available to you; - flexibility and concern in responding to individual circumstances and special needs, consistent with the guidelines of our general policies; - protecting the confidentiality of the information you provide to us; and - doing our best to notify you of any changes in federal programs and University or Law School policy.
+- assisting you in understanding our program and the resources and options available to vou: - flexibility and concern in responding to individual circumstances and special needs, consistent with the guidelines of our general policies; - protecting the confidentiality of the information you provide to us; and - doing our best to notify you of any changes in federal programs and University or Law School policy.

-In return, we expect you to:
+In return, we expect you and any person submitting an application on your behalf, to:

-- provide us with accurate information about your financial situation and notify us of significant changes; - meet deadlines and otherwise handle paperwork and reporting responsibilities promptly and carefully; and, - complete the required student loan entrance and exit interviews.
+- provide us with true and accurate information about your financial situation and notify us of significant changes; - expressly authorize Yale and any Yale agents to request and obtain information to verify accuracy of your application and related material; and - meet deadlines and complete all financial aid requirements promptly and carefully.